Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Background and Problem Setup

-Momentum methods provide fast convergence by accumulating gradient history and are widely used in modern optimization.
-CGD converges in at most \(N\) iterations for quadratic functions, where \(N\) is the number of variables, and is effective for ill-conditioned problems.
+Both momentum GD and CGD are LFOMs.
+Momentum methods are widely adopted in modern optimization, while CGD converges in at most \(N\) iterations for \(N\)-dimensional quadratics, and is effective for ill-conditioned problems.